Kopelson/noteTakerExpress/README.md

 # Note Taker Express
-This application uses an express backend to write, save, and delete notes.
+This application uses an Express backend to write, save, and delete notes.

 ## Overview